JuliaDynamics/DiscreteEvents.jl/README.md

 start!(𝐶) # start all registered processes
 put!(ch1, 1) # put first token into channel 1

-sleep(0.1) # we give the processes some time to startup
+sleep(0.1) # give the processes some time to startup

 run!(𝐶, 10)
 ```